 Extra pay taxation

-The Payroll module of MYOB Advanced calculates PAYG withholding tax on extra payments included in each pay run.
+The Payroll module of MYOB Acumatica calculates PAYG withholding tax on extra payments included in each pay run.
 The tax calculation can be complicated by the fact that employees can be included in multiple pay groups, and therefore multiple pay runs in overlapping periods.
 Care must be taken when setting up and using pay items for extra payments, to ensure that employees are taxed correctly.

 This page applies to the taxation of extra pays in Australian companies.